feideconnect/core-apis/docs/apigkadm.md

   - `token`: The `token` attribute is passed in the `X-Feideconnect-Auth`-header
 - `status`: To be defined
 - `scopedef`: To be defined
+- `organization`: When set the gatekeeper will be owned by the organization with this id.
+Token must be associated with a user that is org admin for the organization.
+When not set the gatekeeper will be personal.

 ### Read only parameters